How You Can Become a Power Writer?

 Do you think this idea will help you write better?

-To learn more about editing download 27 words to look for When Self Editing and what to do about them
+Learn more about editing.
+These 27 words are so common we don’t usually think much about them.
+But knowing them and how to fix them will greatly improve your writing.
+27 words to look for When Self Editing and what to do about them